Darren Day

-Darren Day is an English actor, singer and television presenter, well known for his West End theatre starring roles.
+Darren Day (born Darren Graham; 17 July 1968) is an English actor, singer and television presenter, known for his West End theatre starring roles.

 Early life

-Day's paternal grandfather was a support act to George Formby in the days of music hall.
 Day undertook drama classes at evenings and weekends until he was 13, when he turned his attention to snooker.
 He became a professional snooker player at 17, but found himself drawn to entertainment.

 Career

 Day started his career as part of a comedy cabaret trio when he was 17.
 He also worked as a Butlin's redcoat for a season.
 He later went solo and auditioned for BBC's talent show Opportunity Knocks in 1987 and appeared on the show in 1988, introduced by host Bob Monkhouse.
 He won several heats and came fourth in the final.

 Day made his breakthrough as an actor in London's West End theatre, starring in Joseph and the Amazing Technicolor Dreamcoat when he replaced the departing Phillip Schofield.
 He then starred in many West End shows, such as Grease, Summer Holiday and Godspell and went on to develop a career as a television presenter, presenting programmes such as You Bet!, and Don't Try This at Home!.
 In 1991, Day presented the Classic Nursery Rhymes video.

 Day has appeared in many touring stage musicals, including Summer Holiday, Grease, The Rocky Horror Show, Hello Dolly and Great Expectations.
 In 2007, Day made a guest appearance in July on ITV's police drama The Bill.

 In 2001, he appeared in Lily Savage's Blankety Blank, and in 2002, he appeared in the first series of the reality television show I'm a Celebrity...
 Get Me Out of Here!

 In 2007, Day returned to pantomime at the Lowry, Salford as King Rat in Dick Whittington.
 In 2009 he changed management and was then cast in the musical, We Will Rock You, alongside Kevin Kennedy, which toured the UK.
 From October 2010 to January 2011, Day played soap villain Danny Houston in the popular series Hollyoaks.